 Spread a thin layer of the whipped cream into the bottom of an 8×8 baking dish then top with a layer of gluten free crispy sugar cookies.
 Next add another layer of whipped cream followed by sliced strawberries.
 Repeat the layers – cookies, whipped cream, and strawberries – two more times to create three layers total.

 Tip: Save the “prettiest” 1/3 of the strawberry slices for a nice presentation on the top layer!

 These are the cookies I use in this strawberry icebox cake: Enjoy Life Sugar Crisp Crunchy Cookies soften beautifully but still retain a little texture, which I love.
-You’ll need two boxes and you can usually find them in the gluten free aisle of the grocery store.
+You’ll need two boxes and you can find them in the gluten free aisle of the grocery store.
 If for some reason you can’t find these exact cookies, any crispy sugar cookies should work or even graham crackers if you’re in a pinch.

 Step 3: Cover and Refrigerate

 Last step is to cover the dish with saran wrap then refrigerate overnight, or until the cookies have softened (6-8 hours.)
 When it’s time to eat, slice, serve, and savor the sweet and simple taste of summer.
 Enjoy!